 FICTION

-Majnoon, The Ex-Puritan (Issue 55)
+Majnoon, The Ex-Puritan(Issue 55)

-Forget Him, Tint Journal (Issue Fall ‘20)
+Forget Him, Tint Journal(Issue Fall ‘20)

-The Shedding, adda (Commonwealth Foundation)
+The Shedding, adda(Commonwealth Foundation)

-Bellow, FOLIO (Issue 38)
+Bellow, FOLIO (Issue 38, in print)

 Material Abstraction/Mutual Attraction, great weather for MEDIA anthology (Beacon Radiant issue)

-Feral, Foglifter Magazine (Spring 2024 issue, forthcoming)
+Feral, Foglifter Magazine (Spring 2025 issue, in print)

 POETRY